binaris/functions-examples/README.md

-# apps
-Applications built with Binaris Functions
+Apps built with Binaris Functions.